-Here Are All the Major Players in the NXIVM Case, Where Women Were Allegedly Held as 'Sex Slaves'
+NXIVM Leader Keith Raniere Convicted on Sex Trafficking Charges.
+Here Are the Major Players in the Case

-This week, the former Smallville actress Allison Mack pleaded guilty to racketeering conspiracy and racketeering charges, marking another blow to the purported self-help group NXIVM.
-While the organization describes itself as a “community guided by humanitarian principles,” a former member who fled used a different word: “cult.”
+After a lurid six-week trial, the former NXIVM leader Keith Raniere was convicted on Wednesday of charges that include sex trafficking and forced labor conspiracy.
+He faces up to life in prison.

+Raniere’s conviction is the likely the final blow to NXIVM, a self-described self-help community that attracted heiresses and famous actresses but was described by a former member as a “cult.”
+Over the past few months, several high-ranking members took plea deals in federal court after being arrested on charges that range from extortion to sex trafficking to possession of child pornography.

-In October 2017, the New York Times published an exposé into NXIVM (pronounced Nex-ee-um), in which former members claimed that they had been blackmailed, branded and nearly starved during their time inside the organization. (“There is no playbook for leaving a cult,” former member Sarah Edmondson said.)
-Since then, the group has crumbled as various members have been arrested on charges that range from extortion to sex trafficking to possession of child pornography.
+The downfall of NXIVM (pronounced Nex-ee-um) began in October 2017, when the Times published an exposé in which former members claimed that they had been blackmailed, branded and nearly starved during their time inside the organization. (“There is no playbook for leaving a cult,” former member Sarah Edmondson said.)

-The FBI alleged that co-founder Keith Raniere started a secret subgroup of NXIVM called DOS (which stands for a phrase roughly translated from Latin as “lord over the obedient female companions”), in which women were kept as “sex slaves.”
-(Raniere has denied all accusations, and has said through his lawyer that all sexual encounters were consensual.)
+The FBI alleged that Raniere started a secret subgroup of NXIVM called DOS (which stands for a phrase roughly translated from Latin as “lord over the obedient female companions”), in which women were kept as “sex slaves.”
+Raniere’s lawyer, Marc Agnifilo, said on Wednesday that Raniere plans to appeal, and has maintained that all sexual encounters were consensual.

+“Keith maintains his innocence.
+It’s a very sad day for him,” he said, according to the Associated Press.

-The saga will continue in court this month, with opening statements against Raniere slated for April 29.
-Here’s what we know about each of the members who has been charged, and where their cases stand now.
+Here’s what we know about each of the members who has been charged.

 Keith Raniere

-In 1998, Raniere co-founded NXIVM as a self-help group alongside Nancy Salzman.
+In 1998, Raniere co-founded NXIVM as a purported self-help group alongside Nancy Salzman.
 Raniere styled himself as a New Age philosopher heavily influenced by Ayn Rand; he was known as “Vanguard” within the group and began teaching classes promising personal and professional development by eliminating psychological and emotional barriers.
 An estimated 16,000 people enrolled in these courses.

 In the 2017 Times article, former members claimed that Raniere had manipulated them, branded them with his own initials, and formed a secret inner circle of women to have sex with.
 After the article’s publication, Raniere fled the country for Mexico, and in February of 2018, a complaint was issued in federal court requesting an arrest warrant.
 The complaint alleged that Raniere induced women to have sex with him by insinuating that he would leak damaging information and nude photos of them if they did not comply.